raml-org/raml-playground/tooling/jumpscale-go-raml/quick-start/README.md

 license: 'cc-40-by'
 ---

-# Intro to go-raml
+# Intro to Jumpscale/go-raml

-This is an introduction to [go-raml](https://github.com/Jumpscale/go-raml). go-raml is a tool that currently has these features:
+This is an introduction to [Jumpscale/go-raml](https://github.com/Jumpscale/go-raml).
+Jumpscale/go-raml is a tool that currently has these features:
     * generate server stub in Go, Python, and Nim from a RAML file;
     * generate complete client library in Go, Python, and Nim from a RAML file;
     * generate `capnp` schema.